ThrillStays

 • Foz do Lizandro: Beach break perfect for beginners and intermediates.
 Wide, sandy beach with consistent waves and multiple peaks.

 Where to stay: Ericeira town has hostels from $20 per night and surf houses from $35 per night including breakfast.
-Camping at Parque de Campismo da Ericeira is $12 per night for a campervan pitch.
+Camping at Parque de Campismo da Ericeira runs $12 per night for a campervan pitch.

 Food: Ericeira’s restaurants serve some of the best and most affordable seafood in Europe.
 A grilled sea bass with potatoes and salad costs $12 to $15.
-The pasteis de nata (custard tarts) from the bakeries are mandatory.
+The pasteis de nata from the bakeries are mandatory.

 Peniche and Supertubos